. . LADY LIBERTY WAS EVICTED-EXILED FOR THIS?!

 Here’s the new sculpture seen from various perspectives.
 (Click on a tile for a larger version.)

 - I’ve been wondering over the past few years what happened to the $20,000 allocated for the Planter Sculpture in the Gateway Plaza Plan’s budget.
 I hope this little item does not represent that $20K.

 The sculpture base is the spot where many Schenectadians hoped The Lady would be returned from her exile by Mayor Gary McCarthy and Mary Moore Wallinger.
-[See our posting “Lady Liberty is Timeless” which brings together many of the issues and events relating to the City’s decision to exile Lady Liberty from Her home at Liberty/Gateway Park, rather than returning the statute to Liberty Park, as stated in the fully-vetted and approved 2013 Gateway Plaza Implementation Plan.]
+[See our posting “Lady Liberty is Timeless” which brings together many of the issues and events relating to the City’s decision to exile Lady Liberty from Her home at Liberty/Gateway Park, rather than returning the statute to Liberty Park, as stated and depicted in the fully-vetted and approved 2013 Gateway Plaza Implementation Plan.]

 - The image to the right is a plea we made to McCarthy and Wallinger a few years ago, urging them to Bring Back the Lady and cure the missing spirit of Liberty Park.
 The central sculpture base was and is the preferred re-location spot, where it is visible to traffic and has ample space and seating for Plaza visitors.
 Ms. Wallinger had already installed the Rainbow Pride exhibit at the place the Implementation Plan had shown for the return.